 - We inspect and drive improvement of regulated services and local authority social services

-- We undertake thematic reviews of social care services
+- We undertake national reviews of social care services

 - We take action to ensure services meet legislative and regulatory requirements

-- We investigate concerns raised about regulated services
+- We respond to concerns raised about social care and childcare services

 Our core values

-Our core values ensure people are at the heart of everything we do and aspire to be as an organisation.
+Our core values ensure people are at the heart of everything we do and aspire to be.